Average Discrimination Lawsuit Settlement in California

 Civil rights lawsuit settlement amounts

-Civil rights lawsuit settlements can range from $50,000 to $300,000 or more, depending on the severity of the violation and its impact.
+Civil rights lawsuit settlement amounts can range from $50,000 to $300,000 or more, depending on the severity of the violation and its impact.
 Compensation often includes damages for lost income, emotional distress, and in some cases, punitive damages to hold the employer accountable.

 Race discrimination settlement amounts